Pauan/blender-rigid-body-bones/README.md

    ![][usage06]

-* You will probably need to adjust the `Properties -> Scene -> Rigid Body World -> Substeps Per Frame` and `Solver Iterations` settings.
+* You will probably need to change the `Properties -> Scene -> Rigid Body World -> Substeps Per Frame` and `Solver Iterations` settings.

    Increase them as high as you can, but decrease them if it causes weird glitches: